 Drainage ditches, sloughs, beaches, and other waterways that are too constrained and shallow for boats offer excellent access opportunities for kayaks.
 This can be especially useful when largemouth bass fishing during the spawn.
 Further, it creates a much more low-key and easy environment to launch a kayak in.

 Ultimately, kayak fishing is a deeply rewarding experience, but it is not without its own unique challenges and nuances.
-While the smaller kayaks are easy to transport, some of the larger, longer, and more complex vessels are much more challenging to transport.
+While the best fishing kayaks are generally lighter without sacrificing stability or strength, some of the larger, longer, and more complex vessels are much more challenging to transport.
 However, with a little know-how and some creativity, it can be an easy and pleasurable experience.

 It is easy to transport a kayak.
 Given their lightweight and inherent simplicity, kayaks are the simplest vessel an angler can have.
 This includes the general ease of transportation that comes with being able to place it in a multitude of vehicles with little or no extra equipment or modification.